jeremija/BetterPEP8/README.md

 ##Usage

-Default command is bind to `CTRL+8`.
-You can also start it from the sidebar's context menu.
+- `control`-`7` runs the defined command line tool on the current active file
+- `F4` jumps to next error
+- `Shift`-`F4` jumps to previous error

-Multiple directories/files are supported.
+Multiple directories/files are supported via the Side Bar's Context Menu.

 ##Default configuration file

 	{
+		"binary" : "pep8",
 		"flags" : {
 			"--max-line-length" : "99",
 			"--ignore" : "E126,E127,E128"
 		},
-		"binary" : "pep8",
 		"file-regex" : "(.*):([0-9]*):([0-9]*):[ ](.*)"
 	}

+ - `binary` the command line tool to launch
+ - `flags` add your options for the command line tool here

 Optional property is `line-regex`.
 The `file-regex` or `line-regex` properties should not be modified if you plan to use pep8 or flake8.
 Changeg the `binary` property to `flake8` if you wish to use flake8 instead of `pep8`.